MPat3079/Project_3_Final_Project.io/final-project-scope.md

 ### Budget
  N/A - No cost other than time.
 ## Acceptance Criteria
-I need both my index.html le and scope.md les submitted by 8/31/25 by 11:59 PM.
+I need both my index.html file and scope.md files submitted by 8/31/25 by 11:59 PM.
 Will have more information when full requirements are released.